Select a recruitment approach (assessments)

 Situational judgement tests and integrity tests

-Get your candidates to complete a set of short scenarios that ask them to choose the best response or rank the responses in order of most appropriate to least appropriate.
+Request your candidates complete a set of short scenarios that ask them to choose the best response, or rank the responses in order of most appropriate to least appropriate.

 Cognitive ability tests

-Get your candidates to complete a standardised test that assess critical thinking and verbal, numerical and problem-solving skills.
+This is when you ask your candidates to complete a standardised test that assesses critical thinking and verbal, numerical and problem-solving skills.
 Tests can be targeted to the skills required for a role and automatically scored and benchmarked.

 You could use this type of assessment after a written application and before inviting candidates to an interview.
 It’s useful for highly competitive roles (e.g. graduate recruitment) to reduce the number of candidates to a manageable number for interview.